websauna/websauna/README.rst

 Modular architecture
 --------------------

 All default stack choices are suggestive, thus leaving room for opinions for different components and a path to scale up a service.
-There is no inversion of control - the developer is always on a driver's seat.
+There is no inversion of control - the developer is always in the driver's seat.
 A strong decoupling is achieved through component architecture, event dispatch and standardized addon mechanism.
 This allows building non-monolithic packages and frictionless distribution of work among teams.

 When to use it?
 ===============